 - The foreground figure is depicted almost completely in shadow… This is a very interesting effect, as the eye is drawn past him to the central figures in the drama – who are all depicted with well-illuminated faces.
 This effect, if intentional, was a masterful way to depict the limitations under which Lord Strafford’s legal advisors were forced to figuratively operate during the trial – in the shadows.
-It is easy to miss that the shadowed foreground figure altogether, despite the fact that he is standing by himself, and is one of the closest figures to the perspective of the painter!
-It is easy to look right past him…
+It is easy to overlook the shadowed foreground figure altogether, despite the fact that he is standing by himself, and is one of the closest figures to the perspective of the painter!
+When I first viewed the painting, I looked right past him…

 - The foreground figure is clearly absorbed in the proceedings, and is depicted with a determined, somewhat anxious look and a balled fist- that of a participant in the drama, and not a spectator.
 If this figure is Richard Lane, it is easy to imagine Woolnoth depicting him waiting for his opportunity.
 That opportunity would come late in the trial, when Richard Lane took the floor and gave his critical address undercutting the legality of the charges, and setting the stage for an acquittal.
 As mentioned in my earlier article, at the end of that address (per Campbell), Lane “sat amidst great applause” in the packed Hall of Westminster.

 - The foreground figure is depicted away from (and with his back to) the trial managers conducting the prosecution of Lord Strafford.